 Since imbalanced gut bacteria, or dysbiosis, is associated with obesity and diabetes, it means this product is a good choice for those with diabetes.

-Moreover, numerous studies claim that resistant starch can reduce blood glucose response to foods, reduce hunger, increase insulin sensitivity, beat cravings, and help the weight loss process.
+Moreover, numerous studies claim that Heart Foundation can reduce blood glucose response to foods, reduce hunger, increase insulin sensitivity, beat cravings, and help the weight loss process.
 And, this is everything you need to prevent type 2 diabetes, as well as help manage it better.